mcfsousa/lambda_python/README.md

 1. Choosing an architectural pattern
 2. Defining how to implement desirable features like log, trace, validation, exception handling, etc

 A sample of the payload received by the AWS Lambda can be found in the [testfile](./app/tests//test_lambda_function.py).
+It's an API Gateway payload.

-The payload must contain a json with some specific fields as described in the [jsonschema](./app/adapters/input_schema.json)
+The API Gateway payload must contain in the body property a json with some specific fields as described in the [jsonschema](./app/adapters/input_schema.json)

 The DynamoDb expected to exist in order for the sample works can also be found in the [testfile](./app/tests//test_lambda_function.py).